 Transfers into and out of Level 1 and Level 2 are mainly due to changes in the market activity and consequently in the observability of valuation parameters.
-Transfers in year 2023 were immaterial and in 2022 as well.
+In the year 2024 and 2023 these transfers were immaterial.

 Movements in Level 3